 - obvious evidence is important, significant, and easily recognisable.
 Obvious evidence is not nuanced or subtle

-- substantial evidence is defined as evidence that is of considerable size, frequency, or worth.
+- substantial evidence is considerable in size, frequency, occurrence, and/or significant in its worth or volume.

 - Moderator recommendations must be aligned to the performance standards and calibration (standards clarification).

 - When evidence in the student materials supports the results awarded by the school at the inspection points, the moderator confirms all results for the assessment type.

 - When a moderator is unable to find evidence in the student materials that supports one or more of the results awarded by the school at the inspection points, the moderator recommends an adjustment.